Real Change

 Change is hard.
 Right?

 The statistics aren’t encouraging.
-Wherever you look, the statistics suggest that the majority of change initiatives fail to meet their intended objectives.
+They suggest that the majority of change initiatives fail to meet their intended objectives.
 More so, evidence suggests that in the majority of cases, the impact of change deteriorates relatively rapidly.

 So, what can be done to create real, lasting change in organisations?

-Through both research and practice, we’ve found that change projects are most successful when companies focus on seven key actions: 1.
-Alignment, 2.
-Clear Vision, 3.
-Decision-Making Team, 4.
-Open Creativity, 5.
-Internal Activation, 6.
-External Activation, 7.
-Reinforcement.
+Through both research and practice, we’ve found that change projects are most successful when companies focus on eight key actions.

 We find that organisations who follow each stage with rigour almost always create change that has a deep, substantial impact that significantly outweighs the investment, but also create change that ensures.
 We call this real change.